 These litter bins are often used as places to dump fly-tipping which is not only unsightly but also a dangerous fire hazard.
 If you witness any fly-tipping directly, please call the police on 111.
 If you notice waste that has been fly-tipped around these bins, let us know by using our online form or calling us on 01633 381111.

 Fly-tipping in Newport is an issue that we can’t tackle alone.
 We work closely with Newport City Council, Wastesavers and other partners every day to clear and prevent fly-tipping.

 Everyone can play a role in helping to reduce fly-tipping across Newport.
 Not just by disposing of your own waste correctly, but reporting incidents that you see happen, you can help us tackle the problem.

-Find out more about one of our projects to reduce fly-tipping in Bettws here.
+Read about our projects to reduce fly-tipping in Bettws.